Oliver's Cornwall

 Return to Castles

-Return to Reviews Contents
+Return to Home Page for Cornwall Reviews Contents

 Pendennis Castle

 While Jane was in Truro with her old school 'ladies who lunch' circle in mid-December 2004, I drove to Swanpool beach and walked into Falmouth to visit Pendennis Castle for the first time.
 Weather was dire, hence the poor sunless photo.
 With its counterpart across Carrick Roads at St. Mawes, the original castle was built by Henry VIII to guard Falmouth harbour.
 Vast encircling ramparts and bastions were built by Sir Walter Raleigh in Elizabethan times and updating (and use) continued right up to the 2nd World War, with eventual public opening in 1956.
 The castle has survived assault from the sea but, during the Civil Wars, was taken by siege.
+There are things to see of all periods: the original Tudor castle, the Elizabethan ramparts and bastions, Napoleonic War fortifications, late 19th century batteries that housed 'disappearing guns', big guns and rapid firing guns, and a World War II Observation Post.
+An exhibition explains Tudor coastal defences and there is a wonderfully entertaining collection of 2nd World War cartoons.
+The excellent guide book covers Pendennis and St. Mawes castles and the battery on St. Anthony Head.
+There is ample car parking and the tearoom now opens all year.

-Henry VIII's original castle and a 19th century rapid-firing gun
+Henry VIII's castle & C19 rapid-firing gun

 Return to Castles

-Return to Reviews Contents
+Return to Home Page for Cornwall Reviews Contents

 Pengersick Castle

 It isn't really a castle, rather the remnant of a Tudor fortified manor house.
 The Pengersick family, who took the name from the lands they acquired here, have long gone, as has much of the house and the lands.
-The present owners do open Pengersick Castle to the public but only by appointment.
-The most likely visitors are ghost hunters as Pengersick has a reputation as one of the most haunted houses in Britain.
+The present owners do open Pengersick Castle to the public two days a week in July and by appointment.
+The most likely visitors are ghost hunters - there are ghost open nights too - as Pengersick has a reputation as one of the most haunted houses in Britain.
 The more than 20 ghosts that haunt Pengersick are said to include a 14th century monk; a 13 year old girl who danced to her death off the battlements; a small boy who tugs at ladies dresses; a woman who walks through a wall; a woman who was stabbed to death in the castle; another beaten to death in the haunted bedroom; a man murdered in 1546; a ghostly cat and dog; and several of the previous owners.
+If you do think of visiting and want a good bed and breakfast, if it's still operating, do try Pengersick Farm (next door) where Celia Wilson and her husband invited me to look around their garden.
+I guess they are blessed by being in the warmer, sheltered south but I could not believe what colour and variety they had created in just three years.
+To arrange a visit call 01736762579

 Pengersick Castle